cwpearson/tempi/README.md

 ## mvapich2-gdr 2.3.5

+Seems to integrate some recent work, but also may rely on Mellanox OFED.

-download one of the recent user requested debs.
+Download one of the recent debs.
 Older ones will want older gfortran libraries and things that might be hard.

 http://mvapich.cse.ohio-state.edu/download/mvapich/gdr/2.3.5/mofed5.0/mvapich2-gdr-mcast.cuda11.0.mofed5.0.gnu9.3.0-2.3.5-1.el7.x86_64.rpm

 `rpm2cpio mvapich... | cpio -id`

-modify the paths in lib64/pkgconfig, mpicc, and mpic++ script with the actual install location
+Then modify the paths in lib64/pkgconfig, mpicc, and mpic++ scripts with the actual install location and CUDA paths.

 ## References